dkalowsk/drafts/tooling_unification.md

 This paper proposes the addition of the attribute [[tooling]] to add a unified language mechanism for communicating with external C++ tooling.
 This would serve as a replacement for the current ad-hoc collection of control mechanisms that form around most code-analysis tools.
+Providing a uniform mechanism for communication will bring the following benefits:
+- the C++ language can clearly define where a tooling control mechanisms can be placed
-By providing a uniform mechanism for this communication a developer will be able to clearly search for sections of code currently disabling external tooling, remove any possible confusion towards the action happening, and finally be assured that the requested action will be supported across all compilers (even if the external tooling does not in tools current state).
+- remove any possible confusion towards the action happening for beginners to the language
+- remove any variations based upon compiler selection such that the requested action will be supported across all compilers (even if the external tooling does not in its current state)
+- have the ability to clearly search an entire codebase for sections currently disabling external tooling

 This paper uses the term `external tooling` to indicate an application that parses C++ source code to walk an Abstract Syntax Tree (AST) to conduct some